DarthMike/darthmike.github.io/source/_posts/2014-12-20-a-tale-of-categories-and-extensions.markdown

 ```

 ##Semantic separation of APIs
 This is possibly the best known use of this feature.
-The only drawback is that you can’t add stored properties, so API extensions only having methods are the best candidates.
+The only drawback is that you can’t add stored properties, so API extensions only containing methods are the best candidates.

 ```swift
 class Car {